GModal/pd2jack/README.md

     git clone --recurse-submodules https://github.com/libpd/libpd.git

-Then make the build:
+Then make the build (cd to the "libpd" dir):

-    make
+    make STATIC=true
     sudo make install

 The **LibPd** libraries and includes are installed in less-commonly used locations, but the **pd2jack** *Makefile* should work with the standard setup.
 Those locations -